 The other day we had lunch at the Harvest restaurant and when we saw the bar in the next room, we were eager to come back.
-This place is rustic perfection, and we loved that everything reflected a homey and comforting feel.
+This place is rustic perfection, and we loved that everything reflected a homely and comforting feel.
 We expected that the drinks at The WoodShed bar would be in sync with the place in the sense that they would use natural ingredients and make them look quite stylish.
 For an extra bonus – this is a jazz bar.
-After all, it’s great to see another great bar like this, by aside with The Bamboo Bar Mandarin Oriental.
+After all, it’s great to see another great bar like this, aside with The Bamboo Bar Mandarin Oriental.

 Ambient of The WoodShed

 It’s cool!
 The owners most definitely have an eye for style, building this place with an impressive design.
 To us, the bar felt like a retreat, we felt so comfortable.
 In addition, the cheerful music of old jazz added to the experience and it wasn’t even live.

 We were too early for the live performances, which start at 9 pm.
 Every day of the week there is a different band playing, so if you like a particular band, just wait for the next week.
 In the first place, this bar would be perfect for a themed 1920s party, with its dark wooden interior.